MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 :::image type="content" source="media/data-ingestion-overview/data-management-and-ingestion-overview.png" alt-text="Overview scheme of data ingestion and management.":::

-The Azure Data Explorer data management service, which is responsible for data ingestion, implements the following process:
+The Azure Data Explorer Data Management service, which is responsible for data ingestion, implements the following process:

 Azure Data Explorer can pull data from an external source or read requests from a pending Azure queue that is shared with clients.
 Data is batched or streamed by the Data Management service.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
 Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
 Data is persisted in storage according to the set retention policy.
 The Data Management service then triggers the ingest operation in Azure Data Explorer, where it's made available for query.